prajwalBillawa/prajwalBillawa.github.io/_posts/2023-08-20-India-Semiconductor-Mission.markdown

 ## India’s Plan on Semiconductors

 In pursuit of a vision of Atmanirbhar Bharat, India is seeking foreign investments for its indigenous semiconductor industry for the development and design of fabs, ATMP (Assembly, Testing, Marking and Packaging), among others.
-India's decades-old dream to become a semiconductor manufacturing hub is finally moving in the right direction.
-Building Indian capabilities in semiconductor manufacturing is imperative for industrial growth, digital sovereignty, technological leadership, national security, self-reliance and for India’s goals to be a significant player in the global electronics and semiconductor value chains.
+India's dream of becoming a hub for making computer chips is finally moving in the right direction.
+This is really important for India's growth in industries and keeping our digital independence.
+It also helps India be a big part of the worldwide electronics and computer chip industry.

 The vision of Atmanirbhar Bharat in electronics & semiconductors was given further momentum by the Union Cabinet, chaired by the Hon’ble Prime Minister, approving the Semicon India programme with a total outlay of INR 76,000 crore for the development of semiconductor and display manufacturing ecosystem in our country.
 This will serve to pave the way for India’s growing presence in the global electronics value chains.
 # The Modern-Era Cold War